 Trademark Registration Timeline in India

-The total cost of trademark registration in India has two components: the government fee paid to IP India, and the professional fee paid to a trademark agent or service like IPMitra.
-See our detailed trademark registration cost guide for a full breakdown.
+The total cost has two components: the government fee paid to IP India, and any professional fee paid to whoever handles the filing for you.
+See our detailed breakdowns on what the ₹4,500 government fee actually covers and why a ₹999 headline price is rarely the full cost.

 | Fee Type | Individual / Startup / MSME | Company / LLP |